 - Prepare students to excel on USMLE licensing exams

-Grading: In Foundations 1, students receive one grade for each of the Interdepartmental Studies (IDS) courses.
-This grade integrates student performance in all elements within the IDS course, including the Clinical Microsystem Clerkship (CMC), Foundational Science (FS) blocks, the Core Inquiry Curriculum (CIC), and ARCH Weeks.
-Integrated grades encourage students to connect all of the knowledge and skills they are learning in the classroom and in clinical settings, just as a physician integrates knowledge and skills in patient care.
+- Grading: In Foundations 1, students receive one grade for each of the Interdepartmental Studies (IDS) courses.
+This grade integrates student performance in all elements within the IDS course, including the Clinical Microsystem Clerkship (CMC), Foundational Science (FS) block(s), the Core Inquiry Curriculum (CIC), and ARCH Weeks.

-Checkpoint MCQs: Each week, the Checkpoint provides 20-25 MCQs that test key objectives from the week.
+- Checkpoint MCQs: Each week, the MCQ Checkpoint provides 20-25 MCQs that test key objectives from the week.
 Students submit their answers, and then the correct answers with explanations are revealed immediately.
-Students may attempt the MCQ Checkpoint, which is open book, as many times as they wish, adjusting incorrect answers to improve their understanding and scores, until the Checkpoint closes at the end of the week.
-All answers and detailed explanations are released when the Checkpoint closes on Sunday.
+Students may attempt the MCQ Checkpoint as many times as they wish, adjusting incorrect answers to improve their understanding and scores, until the Checkpoint closes at the end of the week.
+A score of at least 50% is required for the MCQ Checkpoint to be considered complete.
 The MCQ Checkpoints serve as an efficient study aid and key mechanism for self-assessment, and allow students to practice the types of questions asked on the USMLE Step 1.
 The MCQs will contain content relevant to the current and prior blocks to promote retention of knowledge over time.

 - The Weekly Checkpoint assessments deliberately emphasize test-enhanced learning, by combining frequent repeated information retrieval, mixed practice in both recognizing and producing answers, and self-evaluation in response to testing.
-Because these approaches are so critical and effective for learning, completion of Weekly Checkpoints is one of the Foundations 1 course requirements in the Practice-Based Learning and Improvement competency, and completion of Weekly Checkpoints will be displayed in the Bridges Student Dashboard for each student.
+Because these approaches are so critical and effective for learning, completion of Weekly Checkpoints will be displayed in the Bridges Student Dashboard for each student.